Avoiding Pump Cavitation Problems, if the checklist below does not solve your problem, a low NPSH pump like a Discflo may be the solution:

 Keep the pump discharge head as near the specified head as possible and correct systems which are at fault in this respect by:

 - Throttling discharge gate or other valves until pump cavitation noise disappears

-- Installing orifice or venturi in discharge line
+- Installing orifice or venturi in the discharge line

 - Cutting pump impeller to a predetermined smaller diameter

 - Reducing pump speed if possible and where practical

 Where increasing the discharge head will not correct the trouble.